Goldcrest partners logo

 Self-awareness is a prerequisite for learning and growth.
 It provides us with the perspective needed to understand ourselves better and to recognise our strengths and weaknesses.
 Having self-awareness is vital as, without it, it is almost impossible to focus attention where it is needed.
 Being honest with ourselves helps us gain an accurate evaluation of where we are currently relative to our aspirations.

 A key enabler of self-awareness is self-acceptance.
 Letting go of negative self-judgement and embracing ourselves as we are at the time removes a key inhibitor to being honest with ourselves.
 Gallwey suggests that self-acceptance enhances the accuracy of our self-awareness and reduces negative emotional interference that can get in the way.
-By accepting ourselves in that moment without judgement, we can moderate the discomfort of not being who we thought we were or want to be and treat any setbacks as learning opportunities rather than failures – something Alcaraz demonstrated during the ups and downs of his final with Djokovic.
+By accepting ourselves in that moment without judgement, we can moderate the discomfort of not being who we thought we were or want to be and treat any setbacks as learning opportunities rather than failures – something the numerous greats of tennis show during the ups and downs of their matches.
 The Inner Game of Tennis clearly showing itself.

 Of course, knowing that self-awareness, self-acceptance and self-trust help us learn and perform better is very different to actually being able to do these things.